AdaptiveAutonomousAgents/MAMF/README.md

-# Solving Complex Dexterous Manipulation Tasks with Trajectory Optimisation and Reinforcement Learning
+# Solving Complex Dexterous Manipulation Tasks with Model-Assisted Model-Free Reinforcement Learning

+This repository is the code for CoRL 2022 paper: <a href="https://openreview.net/forum?id=7CrXRhmzVVR&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3Drobot-learning.org%2FCoRL%2F2022%2FConference%2FAuthors%23your-submissions)">Solving Complex Dexterous Manipulation Tasks with Model-Assisted Model-Free Reinforcement Learning</a> (link to openreview).

-This repository is based on the code for ICML 2021 paper: <a href="https://arxiv.org/abs/2009.05104">Solving Complex Dexterous Manipulation Tasks with Trajectory Optimisation and Reinforcement Learning</a> (link to arXiv version).
-Videos showcasing the obtained results can be found on the <a href="https://dexterous-manipulation.github.io">main project page</a>.
+And this is based on the code for ICML 2021 paper: <a href="https://arxiv.org/abs/2009.05104">Solving Complex Dexterous Manipulation Tasks with Trajectory Optimisation and Reinforcement Learning</a> (link to arXiv version).
+Before you start, you can first check the original repository.

 Requirements:
 * Mujoco-py
 * Pytorch